pb111/Data-Analysis-with-Pandas/README.md

 ## 14. Indexing and reindexing in pandas

 Reindexing changes the row labels and column labels of a DataFrame.
 To reindex means to conform the data to match a given set of labels along a particular axis.

 Multiple operations can be accomplished through indexing like:−

 - Reorder the existing data to match a new set of labels.

 - Insert missing value (NA) markers in label locations where no data for the label existed.

 ### Create a new dataframe

 First of all, I will create a new dataframe as follows:-

-let's create a new dataframe
+Let's create a new dataframe

 `food = pd.DataFrame({'Place':['Home', 'Hotel', 'Home', 'Hotel'],
                    'Time': ['Lunch', 'Dinner', 'Lunch', 'Dinner'],